e10101/multer-ali-oss/README.md

 `url` | Url of the file on OSS | `AliOssStorage`

 ## Notice
 As the `ali-oss`, one of the dependencies, using the ES6 features.
-The app depand on this package should start with `--harmony`.
+The app depends on this package should start with `--harmony`.

 ### AliOssStorage